tfrederick74656/spencerwantsaferrari/index.md

 ## Welcome to the Spencer Wants A Ferrari charity!

-"Despite the name, it's mostly a charity that supports starving orphans." - Spencer M., Founder
+"Despite the name, it's mostly a charity that supports starving orphans." - Spencer, Founder

 ### Reviews

 Our charity has received numerous positive reviews from philanthropists around the world:

-> "im donating $1000 of my own money the spencers ferrari orphanage" - Ashley L., Philanthropist
+> "im donating $1000 of my own money the spencers ferrari orphanage" - Ashley, Philanthropist

 ### Contribute Today